WhoHarsh-14/MBedwarsKitsAddon/README.md

-(note: this wiki file has been inspired by @MetallicGoat's MBedwarsTweak)
+(note: this wiki file has been HIGHLY inspired by @MetallicGoat's MBedwarsTweak)